-- a student is unable or unwilling to carry out substantial self-care obligations or to participate meaningfully in educational activities;
+- a student is unable or unwilling to carry out substantial self-care obligations or to participate meaningfully in educational activities; or

-- current medical knowledge and/or the best available objective evidence indicates that a student poses a significant risk to the health and safety of others;
+- current medical knowledge and/or the best available objective evidence indicates that a student poses a significant risk to the health and safety of others; or

-- a student poses an actual risk to their safety not based on mere speculation, stereotypes, or generalizations about individuals with disabilities;
+- a student poses an actual risk to their safety not based on mere speculation, stereotypes, or generalizations about individuals with disabilities; or

-- a student's behavior is repeatedly disrupting the educational, residential, or other activities of the campus community;
+- a student's behavior is repeatedly disrupting the educational, residential, or other activities of the campus community; or

 - a student demonstrates an unwillingness or inability to engage sufficiently in treatment while maintaining participation in campus life;